-In verses 3:11-13, Yahweh encourages the remnant of Israel who survive the judgment. they will find refuge in the name of Yahweh ULT 12 But I will leave among you a humble and lowly people, and they will find refuge in the name of Yahweh.
-Yahweh's protection of this remnant is spoke of as if he was a refuge or a fortress.
+In verses 3:11-13, Yahweh encourages the remnant of Israel who survive the judgment. they will find refuge in the name of Yahweh Yahweh's protection of this remnant is spoke of as if he was a refuge or a fortress.
 Here "name of Yahweh" refers to his person.
-Alternate translation: "they will come to Yahweh and he will help them" (See: Metaphor and Metonymy) The remnant of Israel This refers to the "lowly and poor people" of Zephaniah 3:12. commit injustice "do unjust things" ULT 13 The remnant of Israel will do no injustice and speak no lies, and no deceitful tongue will be found in their mouth; so they will graze and lie down, and no one will make them afraid." no deceitful tongue will be found in their mouth Here "tongue ... in their mouth" represents the things that the tongue enables the mouth to speak.
+Alternate translation: "they will come to Yahweh and he will help them" (See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-metonymy]]) (See: Metaphor (p.95)) The remnant of Israel This refers to the "lowly and poor people" of Zephaniah 3:12.

+commit injustice

+Alternate translation: "do unjust things"

+no deceitful tongue will be found in their mouth

+Here "tongue ... in their mouth" represents the things that the tongue enables the mouth to speak.
 They can be stated in active form.
-Alternate translation: "none of them will speak deceitful things" or "they will not say deceitful things" (See: Active or Passive and Metonymy) they will graze and lie down Yahweh speaks of his provision for the people of Israel as if they are a flock of sheep that grazes and rests in safety.
-(See: Metaphor) General Information:
+Alternate translation: "none of them will speak deceitful things" or "they will not say deceitful things" (See: [[rc://ta/man/translate/figs-activepassive]] and [[rc://ta/man/translate/figs-metonymy]]) (See: Active or Passive (p.67))

+they will graze and lie down

+Yahweh speaks of his provision for the people of Israel as if they are a flock of sheep that grazes and rests in safety.
+(See: Metaphor (p.95)) (See: Metaphor (p.95))
-In verses 3:14-20, Zephaniah tells the remnant of Israel who survived the judgment that they should rejoice.

-daughter of Zion ... daughter of Jerusalem

-Here "daughter" refers to all the people who lived in the city.
-(See: Idiom)

-Be glad and rejoice

-These two phrases mean the same thing and emphasize how happy they should be.
-Alternate translation: "Be very happy" (See: Doublet)

-with all your heart

-Here "heart" refers to the inner being of a person.
-Alternate translation: "with all your inner being" (See: Metonymy)

-ULT

-14 Sing aloud, O daughter of Zion!
-Shout, O Israel!
-Rejoice and exult with all your heart, O daughter of Jerusalem!

-Yahweh has taken away your punishment

-Here to "take away" punishment is an idiom that means to stop doing it.
-Alternate translation: "Yahweh has stopped punishing you" (See: Idiom)

-You will never again fear evil

-ULT

-15 Yahweh has taken away the judgments against you; he has driven out your enemies!
-The king of Israel, Yahweh, is among you.
-You will never again fear evil!

-The abstract noun "evil" can be stated as an action.
-Alternate translation: "You will no longer be afraid that people will harm you" (See: Abstract Nouns)

-In that day

-"At that time" or "When this happens."
-This phrase here refers to the time of peace and restoration that immediately follows the day of Yahweh.

-ULT

-16 In that day it will be said to Jerusalem, "Do not fear, O Zion.
-Do not let your hands fall limp.

-say to Jerusalem ...
-Zion

-The names of these cities here refer to the people who live in them.
-Alternate translation: "say to the people of Jerusalem ... people of Zion" (See: Metonymy)

-Do not let your hands falter

-To feel weak or helpless is spoken of as if their hands became physically weak.
+General Information:

+In verses 3:14-20, Zephaniah tells the remnant of Israel who survived the judgment that they should rejoice. daughter of Zion & daughter of Jerusalem Here "daughter" refers to all the people who lived in the city.
+(See: Idiom (p.89)) (See: Idiom (p.89)) Be glad and rejoice These two phrases mean the same thing and emphasize how happy they should be.
+Alternate translation: "Be very happy" (See: Doublet (p.75)) (See: Doublet (p.75)) with all your heart Here "heart" refers to the inner being of a person.
+Alternate translation: "with all your inner being" (See: Metonymy (p.101)) (See: Metonymy (p.101)) Yahweh has taken away your punishment Here to "take away" punishment is an idiom that means to stop doing it.
+Alternate translation: "Yahweh has stopped punishing you" (See: Idiom (p.89)) (See: Idiom (p.89)) You will never again fear evil If your language does not use an abstract noun for the idea behind the word evil, you can express the same idea with a verbal form.
+Alternate translation: "You will no longer be afraid that people will harm you" (See: Abstract Nouns (p.65)) (See: Abstract Nouns (p.65)) In that day "At that time" or "When this happens."
+This phrase here refers to the time of peace and restoration that immediately follows the day of Yahweh. say to Jerusalem & Zion The names of these cities here refer to the people who live in them.
+Alternate translation: "say to the people of Jerusalem ... people of Zion" (See: Metonymy (p.101)) (See: Metonymy (p.101)) Do not let your hands falter To feel weak or helpless is spoken of as if their hands became physically weak.
 Here "hands" represents the whole person.
-Alternate translation: "Do not become weak" (See: Metaphor and Synecdoche)
+Alternate translation: "Do not become weak" (See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-synecdoche]]) (See: Metaphor (p.95)) General Information:

-joy

-General Information: